Multilevel Monte Carlo Variational Inference: Multilevel Monte Carlo Variational Inference (MLMCVI)

-In this section, we explain the proposed method, called MLMCVI.
-First, we introduce the core idea of the proposed method and derive its algorithm in Sections \ref{sec:idea_mlmcvi} and \ref{sec:derivation}.
-Then, we theoretically analyze the proposed method in Section \ref{sec:sample_size_analysis}.
+In this section, we introduce our proposed method, MLMCVI.
+First, we explain the core idea behind proposing MLMCVI in Section~\ref{sec:idea_mlmcvi}.
+Finally, we derive its inference algorithm in Section~\ref{sec:derivation}.
+A summary of the MLMC method is given in Appendix~\ref{app.A}.